-Climb and Conquer Society Canada is a registered charity (85092 7237 RR0001) run entirely by volunteers located in Vancouver, BC.
-As of May 2016, $16961.39 has been spent on participants and we have had 60+ mentorship matches.
+Climb and Conquer Society Canada is a registered charity (85092 7237 RR0001) run entirely by volunteers servicing at-risk youth in Squamish and Vancouver, BC.
+As of Dec 2016, $20517.56 has been spent on participants and we have had 60+ mentorship matches.
 100% of our programs are $0 and we depend on community donations for(admissions, instructions, gear costs, etc. Tax receipts are available for your donations.
 We also welcome support in a variety of ways: activity/event tickets, climbing gear donation, monthly donation plan and buy our merchandise.

 Donate $10/month & experience the power of changing a youth’s life forever!
 Be the hero now!

 A $10 monthly donation plan will support a youth from at-risk background to build healthy self-esteem, relationships and leadership skills through a weekly 1-1 indoor climbing session with a caring adult mentor.

 My name is Amanda and I am a fourteen year old girl who became interested in rock climbing through Climb and Conquer.
 When I was twelve I began going to the indoor climbing nights the program hosts for children and their mentors belonging to the Big Brothers and the Big Sisters societies.
 I immediately became obsessed with the sport.
 The volunteers there were kind, encouraging, and praised me for my technique.
 I enjoyed the mental challenge of figuring out where my hands and feet needed to go to get me up the wall, and I liked listening to the tips the volunteers gave me, which I would have never thought of.
 I was in awe of the climbers there.
 I had been to a rock climbing event before, but had not understood how complex the sport is and had been unengaged and almost bored.
 However, because of Climb and Conquer I loved it.
 I agreed immediately when they offered to pay for me to take lessons.